Sanket63112/E-commerce-website/README.md

 # E-commerce-website
-Here's a detailed README file for your project:

----

-# 🛍️ E-Commerce Website

 This is a fully functional **E-Commerce Website** built using HTML, CSS, and JavaScript.
 The project includes multiple pages such as Home, Shop, Cart, Blog, Contact, and Single Product page with dynamic interaction.